Schneider's dynamic model

-Edgar W. Schneider's dynamic model of postcolonial Englishes adopts an evolutionary perspective emphasizing language ecologies.
+Schneider's dynamic model of postcolonial Englishes adopts an evolutionary perspective emphasizing language ecologies.
 It shows how language evolves as a process of 'competition-and-selection', and how certain linguistic features emerge.
 The Dynamic Model illustrates how the histories and ecologies will determine language structures in the different varieties of English, and how linguistic and social identities are maintained.
+It is named after Edgar W. Schneider.

 Underlying principles

 Five underlying principles underscore the Dynamic Model: